jaredrhine/monobrew/README.md

 - git gc
 - asdf install
 - asdf refresh
-- Support command timeout, using os.exec.CommandContext
 - Support setting env vars
 - Handle reuse of new-op label (either redefine with warning or panic)
 - Record user the command was run as
 - Blocks are run in goroutines
 - Optionally blow away the state dir before the run
 - Usage docs
-- Library of built-ins TBD
-- Utility function to map string to boolean (t/f/yes/no/true/false/0/1)
 - Multipass config parsing.
 Able to define scripts below their usage.
 - Sudoers setup
 - Tests

+Maybe:

+- Support another shell mode which actually processes stdin (rather than using stdin to pass in script to /bin/sh)
+- Auto-add a trap to beginning of script block
+- Support command timeout, using os.exec.CommandContext
+- Library of built-ins TBD
+- Utility function to map string to boolean (t/f/yes/no/true/false/0/1)
 - Run ops in a way to be able to monitor the output while it's running, for long running scripts
 - Run as user

+Unlikely:

 - RedHat heritage

 ## Design notes